Study: Drug-resistant superbug spreading wider than thought

-U.S. (KXAN) — While it sounds like a cape-wearing super-sickness, a new study is raising concerns over a potentially deadly strain of drug-resistant superbugs.
+U.S. (KXAN/WFLA) — While it sounds like a cape-wearing super-sickness, a new study is raising concerns over a potentially deadly strain of drug-resistant superbugs.

 The National Academy of Science study says the superbug may be spreading wider than previously thought.
 The superbug is known as carbapenem-resistant Enterobacteriaceae or CRE and it tends to spread in hospitals or long-term care facilities.